arexbold/TripleBondChallenge/README.md

 **Challenge by [Arex](https://twitch.tv/Arex)**

-Special thanks to DS Hacking community members Kalaay and Yoko for helping with changing hardcoded stuff for EXP and Fantafaust for help with HM QOL updates.
+Special thanks to DS Hacking community members Kalaay and Yako for helping with changing hardcoded stuff for EXP and Fantafaust for help with HM QOL updates.

 ## **Core Rules**